James Mathieson

 James Adamson Mathieson (10 May 1904 – 13 April 1950) was a Scottish professional footballer who played as a goalkeeper in the Football League for Middlesbrough and Brentford.
 He made over 500 professional appearances in the English and Scottish leagues.
 Mathieson is the only player to win three English Second Division championship medals, as an ever-present in each season.

 Career

 Early years

-A goalkeeper, Mathieson began his career in Scotland with junior clubs Dubbleside Hearts and Colinsburgh United.
+A goalkeeper, Mathieson began his career in Scotland with junior clubs Doubleside Hearts and Colinsburgh United.
 He got his break when he signed for Scottish League First Division club Partick Thistle in 1922.
 Mathieson moved to fellow top flight club Raith Rovers the following year and made 92 league appearances in three seasons before departing after Rovers' relegation to the Second Division was confirmed at the end of the 1925–26 season.

 Middlesbrough

 Mathieson moved to England to join Second Division club Middlesbrough in June 1926.
 He was an ever-present in the Boro team which was promoted to the First Division as Second Division champions in the 1926–27 season, giving Mathieson his first taste of top flight football in England.
 Middlesbrough were relegated straight back to the Second Division, but with Mathieson again an ever-present in goal, the club won promotion straight back as Division Two champions in the 1928–29 season.
 He made 264 appearances for the club before departing in 1934.